kennyderek/object-choice-prediction/README.md

 ### To build the graph for standing-only:
 Run data_visualizer.py

+This file outputs to tao_data_graphs.

 ### To build the visualizations and get accuracy for sitting-experiment:
 Run sitting_model_data_parser.py

+This file outputs to sitting_model_results.

 ### To determine how similar human observer and model predictions are:
 Run evaluate_similarity.py